AliHichem/AliDataLoaderBundle/README.md

-Getting Started With AliDoctrineDataLoaderBundle
+Getting Started With AliDataLoaderBundle
 =======================================

-The DoctrineDataLoader bundle for symfony2 allow to load YAML fixtures according to your entities.
-This bundle provides a way to load data once and prevent duplication.
+The DoctrineDataLoader bundle for symfony2 allow to load YAML fixtures according to your entities from your ORM/ODM This bundle provides a way to load data once and prevent duplication.
 It mainly includes:

- * simple dataloader to load data into your Database inluding relational and NoSQL.
+ * Simple dataloader to load data from Doctrine2/Propel ORM or MongoDb/CouchDb ODM.
- * prevent duplication.
+ * Prevent duplication.
- * support of doctrine associations.
+ * Support of associations.
+ * Command line to manage the loader